Oerlikon KCA: Oerlikon KCA development and use

 During its development, the Oerlikon KCA was internally known as the 304-Rk.
 This cannon was developed to be used by aircraft.
 The development took place in the 1950s and the 1960s, and the production started in the 1970s.

-This variant uses 30x173 mm rounds.
-The KCA round is 50% heavier than the NATO standard 30mmx113 ammunition used on ADEN and DEFA cannon.
+This variant uses 30×173 mm rounds.
+The KCA round is 50% heavier than the NATO standard 30×113 mm ammunition used on ADEN and DEFA cannon.
 It can fire up to 1350 rounds per minute at a muzzle velocity of 1030 m/s, with an effective range of 2500 m.
 This variant uses percussion primed rounds.

 Use of the KCA

-It started being produced in the 1970s for the Swedish Air Force.
+The weapon began production for the Swedish Air Force in the 1970s.
 The Oerlikon KCA became the gun of the JA 37 Viggen fighter.

 It was selected after testing several cannons, including the British ADEN cannon, the American M61 Vulcan, and French DEFA cannon.
 The KCA was carried, along with 126 rounds of ammunition, in a conformal pod under the fuselage.
 It was known as the akan m/75 by the Swedish armed forces.

 The KCA was offered to the US military and was tested against the GAU-8 which became the cannon of the A-10 Warthog.
 The KCA received the GAU-9/A designation by the US military.